Music Conservatory

 Students who wish to major in performance must present an entrance audition.
 Prospective students should contact the CCPA Office of Enrollment and Student Services and consult the CCPA website to obtain the specific audition requirements for each major program.

 Before registering for the initial semester, students seeking the Master of Music degree must complete diagnostic examinations in music theory, music history, and analysis.
-Overview courses, which do not apply toward the master's degree, are offered for students who need review work in these areas.
-If the examination results indicate the need for overview courses, the student is required to take them in the first semester of residence.
 Study and review materials for the diagnostic examinations are available online during the summer prior to matriculation.
 Other specialized assessments will be conducted according to the student's major (e.g., language skills, orchestration, sight-reading).

 Degree Requirements